emarkula24/kinostation-movie-hobbyist-application/README.md

 **🛢 Database** The PostgreSQL schema is normalized, allowing for efficient storage and retrieval of movie-related data.
 <!-- **🐳 Deployment** The application is containerized using Docker, ensuring seamless deployment and scaling. -->

+## 📄 API Documentation

+The REST API documentation is available in the server folder, inside the *client.rest* file.
+This file contains all the necessary endpoints and their methods.

 ## 📚 Database Schema

 The PostgreSQL database schema consists of the following tables: